Tickets for Baptistry, Sinopie Museum, Graveyard & Cathedral: Skip The Line

 The Piazza dei Miracoli is an incredible place to soak up history.
 Of course you're here to get a glimpse of the rakishly angled wedding-cake looking tower, but the tourist who delves deeper into the history gets extra rewards - the area has been described as "one of the finest architectural complexes in the world".
 So don't just see a part of it, see the whole thing, with these skip-the-line tickets.

 How to use your tickets

-Show your smartphone ticket at the entrance of the selected venue and walk on in!
+Show your smartphone ticket at the entrance of the venue you're visiting.

 - Skip-the-line access to the Baptistry

 - Skip-the-line access to the Cathedral of Saint Mary of the Assumption